 Aetna considers electrical stimulation for the treatment of chronic ulcers in the home setting not medically appropriate.

-Aetna considers electrical stimulation for the prevention of ulcers and pressure sores as experimental and investigational because its effectiveness for this indication has not been established.
+Aetna considers electrical stimulation for (i) the prevention of ulcers and pressure sores and (ii) the treatment of infected wounds experimental and investigational because its effectiveness for this indication has not been established.

 It is known that living tissues possess electrical potentials that may play a role in the healing process.
 Early studies by Wolcott et al (1969) showed that ischemic ulcers healed significantly faster following electrostimulation.
 Their observations were supported by the findings of Gault and Gatens (1976), Carley and Wainapel (1985), Kloth and Feedar (1988), Mulder (1991), Griffin et al (1991), as well as Feedar et al (1991).